 Why is this medication prescribed?

 Apalutamide is used to treat certain types of prostate cancer (cancer in men that begins in the prostate [a male reproductive gland]) and has spread to other parts of the body or that has not spread to other parts of the body but has not been helped by other medical treatments.
 Apalutamide is in a class of medications called androgen receptor inhibitors.
 It works by blocking the effects of androgen (a male reproductive hormone) to stop the growth and spread of cancer cells.

 How should this medicine be used?

 Apalutamide comes as a tablet to take by mouth.
 It is usually taken with or without food once a day.
 Take apalutamide at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take apalutamide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Your doctor may tell you to stop taking apalutamide for a short time or decrease your dose or temporarily or permanently stop your treatment if you experience serious side effects during your treatment.
+Your doctor may decrease your dose or temporarily or permanently stop your treatment if you experience serious side effects during your treatment.
 Be sure to talk to your doctor about how you are feeling during your treatment with apalutamide.

 Continue to take apalutamide even if you feel well.
 Do not stop taking apalutamide without talking to your doctor.